sandialabs/tensor_toolbox/README.md

 ### New or substantially changes functionality

 - Added new ttensor/reconstruction function to reconstruct a partial and/or downsampled tensor from a ttensor.
+See merge request !73.
   * New function [`ttensor/reconstruct.m`](@ttensor/reconstruct.m)
   * New help page: [Partial Reconstruction of a Tucker Tensor](https://www.tensortoolbox.org/ttensor_reconstruct_doc.html)

 - Added new functionality for symmetric CP tensor computation using the Subspace Power Method (SPM).
+See merge request !70.
   * Relevant paper: J. Kileel, J. M. Pereira.
 "Subspace power method for symmetric tensor decomposition and generalized PCA." arXiv:1912.04007 (2019).
   * New top-level function [`cp_ispm`](cp_ispm.m)
   * New help page: [Subspace Power Method for Symmetric CP Decomposition](https://www.tensortoolbox.org/cp_spm_doc.html)

 - Added tensor-times-same-vector [`ttsv`](@symktensor/ttsv.m) for `symktensor`.
+See merge request !69, #61.

 ### Improved functionality

 - Updates to optimization-based methods to continue builing on the common set of wrappers.
+See !71,!66, #63, #62, #58.
   * Incorportation of LBFGSB by Stephen Becker from [L-BFGS-B-C on GitHub](https://github.com/stephenbeckr/L-BFGS-B-C) directly into this repository as `library/lbfgsb', saving users the trouble of installation.
   * Updated optimization wrappers and the additional of a new wrapper for the MATLAB Optimization Toolbox `fmincon` called [`tt_opt_fmincon`](tt_opt_fmincon.m).
   * New `ktensor/fg.m` - Function and gradient calculation for F(M) = ||M-X||^2/||X||^2 where M is the ktensor (with unit weights) and the gradient is in terms of the factor matrices.
   * New version of (`cp_opt`)[cp_opt.m] that uses the optimization wrappers.
 The old version is now called (`cp_opt_legacy`)[`cp_opt_legacy.m`].

 - New and improved version of [`sptensor/mttkrp.m`](@sptensor/mttkrp.m), now 2-3X faster on sparse tensors with O(100k) nonzeros or more.
+See merge request !74.

+- Added ability to do shifting via the tensor [`scale`](@tensor/scale.m) function.
+Also changed this function to use `bsxfun` which should be generally more efficient.
+See merge request !62.

 - Changed [`indices`](@symtensor/indices.m) to improve performance.
+See merge request !64,!63,#54.

 - Changed [`cp_arls`](cp_arls.m) to default to 5 iterations per epoch rather than 50.

-### Minor changes
+See merge request !67,#53.

 - Changed [`cp_wopt`](cp_wopt.m) to be able to properly zero out NaN's in data tensor.
 Prior version didn't work even when weight tensor had zeros for the missing data entries because 0 * NaN = NaN.

-- Added ability to do shifting via the tensor [`scale`](@tensor/scale.m) function.
-Also changed this function to use `bsxfun` which should be generally more efficient.
+See merge request !61.

+### Minor changes

+- Updated help email address in [`doc/html/index.html`](doc/html/index.html) to `help@tensortoolbox.org`. #60

 - Updated instructions in [`CONTRIBUTION_GUIDE.md`](CONTRIBUTION_GUIDE.md) to point to `dev` branch rather than `master`, more details on granting permissions, etc.

--
+- Updated help on `ktensor` to construct a ktensor for a vectorized ktensor. #59

 ## Changes from Version 3.2 (February 10, 2021)